goto-eof/t-bot/README.md

 **UPDATES**

-2022-04-12 - added deploy with wagon for tbot-web and tbot-daemon through wagon-ssh referring to the maven user settings.xml for properties
+2022-04-12 - added deploy with wagon for tbot-web and tbot-daemon through wagon-ssh referring to the maven user settings.xml for properties; Added maven user settings sample file.

 ~~Currently all project information are available in italian [here](http://dodu.it/it/t-bot/).~~